linkby-hiring/linkby-hiring.github.io/tech/exercises/senior-full-stack-developer.md

 **Infrastructure**

-1. Your service should be able to run both on developer's local machine and on AWS cloud.
+1. Your service should be able to run both on developer's local machine and on AWS cloud (eg. Docker)
 2. Please consider your best options with scalability in mind.

 **REST APIs**